braindef/word-stats/readme.txt

 === Plugin Name ===
 Contributors: Fran_Ontanaya
 Donate link: http://bestseller.franontanaya.com/
-Tags: word count, dashboard, readability
-Requires at least: 2.9.0
+Tags: word count, dashboard, readability, keywords Requires at least: 2.9.0
 Tested up to: 3.0.3
-Stable tag: 1.3
+Stable tag: 1.4

-Adds total word counts to your dashboard, a widget to show them, and readability levels to edit post page and posts list.
+Adds total words counts to the dashboard, keyword count to edit post page and readability levels to edit post page and posts list.

 == Description ==

-Word Stats adds stats and readability level indexes for your blog posts.
+Word Stats adds stats, keyword counts and readability level indexes for your blog posts.

 It can count the number of words in each public post type in your blog, including any custom post types, and display the totals in your dashboard.
 You can also show them in your blog with a widget or the &#91;wordcounts&#93; shortcode.